-It’s a bit too hot for cooking indoors, so this meal needed to be grilled.
-The veggies were washed and sliced, brushed with olive oil, and sprinkled with salt and pepper.
-They were grilled until soft, with just a touch of crispness left, and then chopped and tossed with crushed garlic, olive oil, wine vinegar and fresh-from-the-garden basil, parsley and oregano.
+Then just grill until soft, with just a touch of crispness left, and then chop and toss the grilled vegetables with crushed garlic, olive oil, wine vinegar and fresh-from-the-garden chopped basil, parsley and oregano.

 We sprinkled some parmesan on top and sat down to enjoy.
 We were eating food that had been in the garden less than a half hour earlier.
 It can’t get any fresher than that!